Skip to content

 1. Lifters That Want a Shoe for Daily Wear As Well

-If you’re wanting a shoe for training that transcends the gym and can look good for casual wear, then you may not resonate with the AVANCUS Apex Power.
-This is a model that I’m going to reserve for training due to its outsole grip and appearance.
+If you want a shoe for training that transcends the gym and can look good for casual wear, then you may not resonate with the AVANCUS Apex Power.
+I’m going to reserve this model for training due to its outsole grip and appearance.

 First, I don’t want to break down this shoe’s outsole with daily use since it’s super grippy and one of my favorite parts of this shoe.
 It can definitely work for daily wear, don’t get me wrong, but I want my pair to last longer.

-Second, this model looks a little too “gymmy” for casual use, in my opinion, and I’d rather use something like a Tolos Archetype 1.0 for training and casual wear.
+Second, this model looks a little too “gymmy” for casual use, in my opinion, and I’d rather use a more casual-looking shoe like a Tolos Archetype 2.0 for training and casual wear.

 2. Blocky Feet May Not Resonate With These